 12. FEES AND CHARGES, AND APPLICABLE EXCHANGE RATES

-The fees and charges include Premium Fees, Metal Fees, User Charges, Additional Revolut Card Charges, Top Up Charges, Transaction Charges, International Transfer Fees, and ATM Withdrawal Fees.
+The fees and charges include Premium Fees, Metal Fees, User Charges, Additional Revolut Card Charges, Top Up Charges, Transaction Charges, Currency Transfer Fees, and ATM Withdrawal Fees.

 The Fees and Charges Section also sets out the exchange rates that apply to transactions made when using our services.

 If you’re unhappy with our service, we’ll try to put things right.
 If you’re unhappy with our service, we’ll try to put things right.If you have a complaint, please contact us through the Revolut app.